XBL Replacement Newsletter 1

 Inspect User Agent Styles in Firefox DevTools

 User agent styles refer to the styles loaded by the default stylesheets within a browser.
-Firefox has some basic style rules that get applied to every page - for instance, links are blue and <h1> tags are big and bold with margins.
+Firefox has some basic style rules that get applied to every page - for instance, links are blue and

 Sometimes these styles can interact with the styles you add to a page, which is why it is important that you can see them in devtools.
 I recently added a feature in Firefox 32 (currently Nightly) that lets you inspect these rules.
 See Bug 935803 for the implementation details.